 Gazebo is a restaurant where you can enjoy some aromatic Indian culinary food.
 Located in the Bur Dubai region, it's Lucknowi and Hyderabadi curries attract you like a magnet with the achari gosht (lamb curry in sun-dried tomato sauce) is the all-time favourite.
 Other equally mouth-watering servings are Pudina Paneer tikka, Chana masala, and poppadums.

 Opening Hours: Lunch 12.00 PM to 3.15 PM, Dinner 7.00 pm to 11.45 pm

 Grosvenor House Hotel is abode to the Indego restaurant with Chief Chef Vineet Bhatia doling up trademark Indian dishes for its guests.
 Vineet Bhatia is also the first Indian Chef to receive the Michelin star.
 The menu is not exactly traditionally Indian but a fusion twisted up with continental and European flare.
 So dishes like chocolate samosa dessert may sound a little odd but are worth trying.
 There is also the smoky salmon with dressings of honey, yoghurt and chilly.

 Opening Hours: Sunday to Friday 7.30 PM to midnight; Thursday 7.30 PM to 1.00 AM

-iZ is an high-end restaurant located in Grand Hyatt, Dubai.
-But the delicacies served here will definitely help you forget the prices.
-With both vegan and non-vegetarian options available, the menu becomes endless, but the dish worth trying is prawn masala.
-It’s heavenly tasting this dish in these cream lit interiors.
-Highlights are the tandoori dishes cooked at the live cooking stations and the elite crowd that frequents the restaurants.
+iZ is an expensive restaurant located in Grand Hyatt, Dubai.
+But the dishes served here will definitely make you forget the prices.
+With both vegan and non-vegetarian options available.
+The dish worth trying is prawn masala.
+The tandoori dishes cooked at the live cooking stations.

 Opening Hours: Lunch: 12:30 PM to 3:00 PM Daily